 - darker urine

-Diagnosis is made using a blood test to check for specific antibodies that would be present in an infected person.
+The first test checks for antibodies that are present in people with the infection.
 This test is known as the hepatitis C antibody test or anti-HCV test.

-If a person tests positive for antibodies, doctors will suggest further testing to see whether the hepatitis C virus is currently active.
-This test is called an RNA or PCR test.
+If the test for antibodies is positive, the doctor suggests a further test to determine whether the virus is currently active.
+This test is called an RNA or polymerase chain reaction test.

-If infected, a doctor may refer a person to a liver specialist.
-Other blood tests and a liver biopsy may be done to determine the level of damage and whether cirrhosis or cancer of the liver has occurred.
+If both results are positive, the doctor may refer the person to a liver specialist.
+They may recommend other blood tests and a liver biopsy to determine the level of damage and whether cirrhosis or liver cancer has developed.